Iowa legalized sports betting in May 2019. Several online sportsbooks in Iowa offer a range of gambling opportunities and bet types.

 Both tennis and golf are tournament-based sports with four major events scattered throughout the year and odds laid out similarly.
-The latter is a sport that is becoming more popular among the betting public, so let’s take a look at 2021 Masters odds from William Hill Sportsbook in Iowa:
+The latter is a sport that is becoming more popular among the betting public, so let’s take a look at 2021 Masters odds from Caesars Sportsbook in Iowa:

 A golf tournament lasts a few days as opposed to several months, but that doesn’t change the fact that wagering on the winner of a PGA Tour event still falls under the category of a futures bet.

 As is the case with wagering on a team before the start of a season, selecting the golf tournament winner prior to its beginning often comes with long odds and the potential for large payouts.

 Even those players with the best chance to win still offer the chance to multiply a bettor’s investment by a considerable amount and the odds only get more astronomical from there.

 The difference between golf and other sports is that major American sports leagues have between 30 and 32 teams, and the Masters has up to 100 players.
 Some golf tournaments can have up to 156 players, making picking a winner more lucrative and more difficult.

 Golf is also a sport that offers alternative futures categories before a tournament starts.
 Although selecting golfers to finish in the top five, 10, 20, 30 and 40 isn’t as profitable as picking the champion, there’s much more margin for error and it can be an easier wager to win.